eksctl-io/eksctl/userdocs/src/usage/fargate-support.md

 [✔]  EKS cluster "ridiculous-painting-1574859263" in "ap-northeast-1" region is ready
 ```

+When the profile is not specified but support for Fargate is enabled with `--fargate` a default Fargate profile is
+created.
+The default profile targets the `default` and the `kube-system` namespaces so pods in those namespaces will run on
+Fargate.

-This command will have created a cluster and a Fargate profile.
-This profile contains certain information needed by AWS to instantiate
+The default profile also contains certain information needed by AWS to instantiate
 pods in Fargate.
 These are:

 - pod execution role to define the permissions required to run the pod and the